sjwhitworth/flask-template/README.md

-flask-template
+Flask Template
 ==============

-Skeleton template to build Flask projects off of
+Skeleton template to build Flask projects off of.
+God I'm so lazy.